pvdz/zeparser3/tests/testcases/parser/tests_related_to_bindings/catch/shadowing/gen/Binding_declaration_shadowing_catch_var/const.md

 `````
 throws: Parser error!
-  Double declaration of the same binding name in a `catch` var
+  Can not create a lexical binding for `e` because it shadows a catch clause binding

 try {} catch (e) { const e = x; }
                          ^------- error